-- Agree to pay them off right away. (the best option!)
+- Agree to pay them off right away.
+(The best option!)

 - Agree to take responsibility for the debts in exchange for more assets to compensate you.

-- Agree for your spouse to take on the debts and to then allow him/her more assets to compensate them.
+- Agree for your spouse to take on the debts and then allow him/her more assets to compensate them.

 - Agree to divide the debts and assets equally. (the worst option!)

-The reason for equal division of debts and assets is the worst option is that until both parties’ portion of the debts are paid off, you remain vulnerable.
+The reason for equal division of debts and assets is the worst option is that until both parties’ portion of the debts is paid off, you remain vulnerable.
 Alabama divorce proceedings will typically not protect you in the event of a third party’s interference in the indemnity agreement.